CallMeJobson/udemyrpg/readme.md

 ### Pixel art settings
 Set sprite mode to multiple if you are using a sprite sheet.

-Set filter mode to point for pixel art
+Set filter mode to point for pixel art.
-Pixel per units set to 16
+Pixel per units set to 16.
 Set Compression to None for pixel art.

+### Chopping up sprite sheet
+use grid by cell size in the sprite editor to cut up the sprite sheet.
+Added two new sorting layers.
+Player and background.
+The items on the bottom of the list will appear on the top layer.